-You will know a green bean is ready for picking when the bean is about two to three inches long.
+You will know a green bean is ready for picking when the bean is about 2-3-inches long.
 Some people like to wait until the beans inside the pod have plumped up.

 Others like to pick flat beans.
 It is really a personal preference.